 Founder Alan Sugar was rated among the country’s top entrepreneurs.
 What made Amstrad great and what makes Alan Sugar tick?

-These questions are not answered by David Thomas’s The Amstrad Story.
+Sadly, these questions are not answered by David Thomas's book The Amstrad Story.

 Thomas’s omissions do not make the book worthless.
 It has the three i’s required of any lightweight business reader it is:

 Flawed Amstrad textbook

 Despite its inspirational qualities, the book is flawed as a textbook for budding Sugars.